-Texas energy plan FAQs
+Just Energy plan FAQs

 Fixed-rate plans will keep the same electricity-supply rates throughout the term of the contract.
 While utility charges, taxes and other government fees may change, fixed-rate plans provide more stability for the customers and protections against steep price fluctuations.
-Fixed-rate plans usually have an early termination fee, while variable-rate plans can be canceled at any time.
+Fixed-rate plans usually have an early termination fee, although this normally won’t apply if you are moving to a new address.

 What happens if I move?
-Do I have to pay an early-termination fee?

 In Texas, if you can demonstrate that you’re moving, you will not be charged an early termination fee.
 (Among the ways to prove you’re moving is a forwarding address.)
 You also can secure a rate now for the new address that won’t start for up to 90 days.

 Your credit determines if you need to make a deposit before you start a plan, and if you do, how much.
 SaveOnEnergy runs a soft credit check so that it does not affect your credit score.
 This way, you will know if you need to pay a deposit with each plan option on the marketplace.
 You can also learn about no deposit plans in our guide.

 How do I make my Just Energy bill payment?

 You can make payments through the My Account portal on Just Energy’s website.
 There is also an online bill pay option with no login necessary.
 Customers in Texas can pay via mobile apps, pay-by-phone at 1-866-268-1975, your bank’s online bill pay service, by check or by cash at accepted locations.

 You can also learn how to read your electric bill in our guide, or learn about prepaid plans here.